-The Synod's 'Maginot Line'Written by Patrick Archbold
+The Synod's 'Maginot Line'By: Patrick Archbold

 When completed in the 1930’s, these French military geniuses congratulated themselves on their foresight and sagacity, convinced that they had prevented another invasion from Germany from the east.

 The Germans simply invaded France from the north.
 They simply went around the Maginot line.
 It seems the French military geniuses never thought of that.

 I am reminded of the famous Maginot line today as I saw a flurry of stories these past days about how the “conservatives” are standing up at the synod, closing the door to this or that innovation in doctrine.
 Case in point, Cardinal Vingt-Trois (fittingly a French Cardinal) said that those expecting “spectacular change” of Church doctrine will be disappointed.

 We see breathless stories from those who would like nothing more than spectacular change, crowing how the “Conservatives Struck First”

 In his 7,000-word opening address on Monday morning, intended to set the tone for the synod’s work, Erdő seemed determined to close a series of doors that many people believed the last synod had left open — beginning with the controversial proposal of German Cardinal Walter Kasper to allow divorced and civilly remarried Catholics to return to Communion.

 That Communion ban, Erdő insisted, is not an “arbitrary prohibition” but “intrinsic” to the nature of marriage as a permanent union.
 Mercy, he said, doesn’t just offer the possibility of forgiveness, it also “demands conversion.”